 fields as defined in Table 9-53c (UL Bandwidth Extension subfield encoding) and N is obtained from Table 9-53b (Lookup table for X1 and N) that is derived from Equation (9-0a1).

+(#13550) If the AID12 subfield is 2043 or 2044, then the RU Allocation subfield indicates the starting RU of one or more contiguous RA-RUs allocated by the User Info field.
+If there is more than one RA-RU (i.e., the Number Of RA-RU subfield of this EHT variant User Info field has a value greater than 0), then the allocated RUs are contiguous and the RU sizes of all RA-RUs are the same and equal to the size of the first RU.
+Further, all the remaining subfields of the EHT variant User Info field apply to all the RA-RUs.

 TGbe editor: Please make the following changes in the following paragraphs starting from P168L1 in subclause 9.3.1.22.4 (#13958).

+(#13958) If the AID12 subfield is either 2043 or 2044, then B26–B31 of the User Info field is the RA-RU Information subfield; otherwise, then B26–B31 of the User Info field is the SS Allocation subfield.
 The SS Allocation subfield of the EHT variant User Info field indicates the spatial streams of the solicited EHT TB PPDU and the format is defined in Figure 9-92b (SS Allocation subfield format of an EHT variant User Info field).

 B26 B29 B30 B31